-3. Impact of COVID-19 pandemic
+3. IMPACT OF COVID-19:

-The Coronavirus (COVID-19) pandemic has hit people all over India by the end of financial year under review.
-The Government of Maharashtra took several measures to curb the severe impacts of COVID-19 pandemic by announcing lockdowns in the State and also restricted the inter-state and intra state movement of transportation up to some extent except essential services.
-This affected the supply chain of the Company and due to lack of availability of transportation and closure of customers' plants, the Company could not supply goods to them.
-The Company had to shut down its plant for three days for during this pandemic as per the Orders of Government of Maharashtra and Ministry of Home Affairs.
-The operations of plants of the Company were shortly re-started after shut down for three days as products of the Company are falling under the packaging of essential items viz. pharmaceuticals category.
+The COVID-19 spread wreaked great havoc in the entire country during the financial year 2020-21.
+The Government of India imposed Nationwide lockdown in the phased manner with effect from 23rd March, 2020 as a preventive measure against the COVID-19 pandemic in India.
+The Company had to shut down its plant for three days during this pandemic as per the Orders of Government of Maharashtra and Ministry of Home Affairs.
+The operations of plants of the Company were re-started shortly as products of the Company are falling under the packaging of essential items viz. pharmaceuticals category.